Categories: CameroonNews

 Shops locked down in Molyko, Buea, on Friday, September 8, 2023, during a separatist lockdown

-However, recent developments indicate an intensified push against the practice.
+However, recent developments indicate a renewed push against the practice.

 On September 28, the South West Governor, Bernard Okalia Bilai, rallied Chiefs and key officials of the Region to discuss strategies to counteract ghost towns.

-The SDO of Fako appears to be implementing decisions arising from the administration of the South West Region during the mentioned meeting.
+The SDO of Fako appears to be implementing decisions arising from the meeting, where the Governor instructed attendees to take charge against ghost towns in their areas of command.

-Notably, officials like the Mayor of Buea, David Mafani Namange, took to the streets to enforce compliance.
-He warned that the Council would permanently shutdown businesses closing under the pretext of ghost town.
+After the meetings, officials like the Mayor of Buea, David Mafani Namange, took to the streets to enforce compliance.
+He warned that the Council would permanently shutdown businesses that were closed on Mondays under the pretext of ghost town.

-The fight against ghost towns has not only been a matter of policy but has also evolved into a revenue-generating strategy for local councils.
+The fight against ghost towns has not only been a matter of policy but has also evolved into a revenue-generating strategy for the Buea council.

 Shop owners, whose premises were sealed, reportedly paid substantial sums, up to FCFA 50,000, to the Council for the unsealing of their businesses.